-As we all know, Google, including Google Translate, is inaccessible in China.
+As we all know, Google, including Google Translate, is not accessible in mainland China.

-Therefore, to use the Google Translate channel in video translation and dubbing software, you need to fill in a proxy address, which is troublesome for beginners who don't know how to use proxies.
+Therefore, to use the Google Translate channel in video translation and dubbing software, you need to fill in a proxy address, which can be troublesome for beginners who are not familiar with using proxies.

 First, download the tool here: